 Board.Cost(team) which calculates the cost for the current position of the board for a certain player.
 Based on the sum of free spaces around every target of the player.
 This means that the player wins when the

 tmp array.
-This amount is big when the position is near the target, and small when far from it.
-Because we want the computer to fill the free space around the target.
+This amount is big when the position is near the target, and small when far from it because we want the computer to fill the free space around the target.
 Then the

 Cost function returns the sum of all the

 For the computer to play its turn, it searches for the piece that can be removed producing the minimum cost.
 Then searches for the best position to put that piece in, based on (again) the minimum cost produced.

-How to save a hex grid in an array
+How to Save a Hex Grid in an Array